2008 North Indian Ocean cyclone season: Depression BOB 02

 Torrential rains associated with the depression fell across much of Assam, Orissa, West Bengal, and Jharkhand.
-A maximum of 720 mm of rain fell in Kalaikunda Air Force Station in West Bengal in 48 hours between 17 & 18 June of which 530 mm fell on 18 June.
+A maximum of 720 mm of rain fell in Kalaikunda Air Force Station in West Bengal in 48 hours between 17 and 18 June of which 530 mm fell on 18 June.
 Additional rains spread into Himachal, Uttarakhand, and Arunachal pradeshes.
-In Assam, the Brahmaputra river overtopped its banks and flooded 350 villages, affecting roughly 400,000 people.
+In Assam, the Brahmaputra River overtopped its banks and flooded 350 villages, affecting roughly 400,000 people.
 At least 23 people lost their lives in the region.
 In nearby Arunachal, a series of landslides near Itanagar killed 19 people and injured 15 others.
 Flooding around Midnapore, West Bengal, killed at least nine people while 21,000 others were affected.
 Across northeast India, approximately 8 million people were affected by the floods, of which 2 million were rendered homeless.
 At least 56 people lost their lives, 31 of which occurred West Bengal.

-Land Depression BOB 03
+Depression BOB 03

 On August 9, a tropical depression formed in the North Indian Ocean, south of Orissa, India.
 Early the next day, the depression made landfall on the Orissa coast.
 The IMD did not upgrade it until it was overland near Puri.
 Consequently, it was designated as a land depression in the end of monsoon season report.
 Later in the day, the IMD issued its final advisory on the depression as it weakened into a low-pressure area.
 Madanpur Rampur in Orissa received 220 mm of rainfall on 9 August.

 Monsoonal rainfall associated with the depression triggered extensive flooding in Andhra Pradesh.
 Flash flooding occurred on many rivers throughout the state.
 At least 61 people were killed across the state and 40,000 were displaced from their homes.
 At 3,000 homes were flooded.